Types of socialism: Trotskyism

-Trotskyism is the theory of Marxism as advocated by Russian revolutionary and intellectual Leon Trotsky.
-Trotsky had been the leader of the Red Army, honorary president of the Third International and Lenin had proposed he serve as Vice-chairman to preside over economic management.
+Trotskyism is the theory of Marxism advocated by Russian revolutionary and intellectual Leon Trotsky.
+Trotsky had been the leader of the Red Army and honorary president of the Third International, and Lenin had proposed he serve as Vice-chairman to preside over economic management.
 Trotsky considered himself a Bolshevik–Leninist, arguing for the establishment of a vanguard party.
 He considered himself an advocate of orthodox Marxism.
-His politics differed greatly from those of Stalin or Mao, most importantly in declaring the need for an international "permanent revolution" and arguing that democracy is essential to both socialism and communism.
-Numerous groups around the world continue to describe themselves as Trotskyist and see themselves as standing in this tradition, although they have diverse interpretations of the conclusions to be drawn from this.
+His politics differed greatly from those of Stalin or Mao, most importantly in declaring the need for an international "permanent revolution" and arguing that democracy was essential to both socialism and communism.
+Numerous groups around the world continue to describe themselves as Trotskyist, although they have diverse interpretations of the conclusions to be drawn from this.